mgingras/The-old-mgingras.ca/_posts/2013-05-26-Synonymizer.md

 - Basic request for synonyms *done*
 - Pass data from web application to server and get response back *done*
 - Modify the output field on the right with synonymized data *done*
-- Implement natural language recognition and replace words with valid synonymz (verb, noun, adjective) (currently just replace with whichever has data(stupid))
+- Implement natural language recognition and replace words with valid synonymz (verb, noun, adjective) (currently just replace with whichever has data(stupid)) *doneish*

 <div>
 <p>If you have any suggestions please feel free to pass them along: <a href="mailto:martin@magingras.com?Subject=Synonymizer%20Suggestion" title="Email Me!">martin@magingras.com</a></p>